-- Ensure that the quorum server machine is connected to a public network that is accessible to the cluster nodes. - Disable the spanning tree algorithm on the Ethernet switches for the ports that are connected to the cluster public network where the quorum server will run. - Assume the root role on the machine on which you want to install the Oracle Solaris Cluster Quorum Server software. - Ensure that the solaris and ha-cluster publishers are valid.
+- Ensure that the quorum server machine is connected to a public network that is accessible to the cluster nodes and on the same subnet that is used by the cluster nodes. - Disable the spanning tree algorithm on the Ethernet switches for the ports that are connected to the cluster public network where the quorum server will run. - 1.
+Assume the root role on the machine on which you want to install the Oracle Solaris Cluster Quorum Server software. - 2.
+Ensure that the data service package is available from the configured publisher and that the solaris and ha-cluster publishers are valid.